kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART2.md

 rm -f secret.xml client.cinder.key
 ```

-Now, we can proceed to configure each OpenStack component:
+Now, we can proceed to configure each OpenStack component, one by one.

 ### Glance Configuration: